MileHacker Logo

 Cultural and Historical Context

-Tanzanian cuisine features staple foods complemented by stews, grilled meats, and newly picked vegetables.
+Tanzanian cuisine features staple foods complemented by stews, grilled meats, and fresh vegetables.
 Arab traders introduced spices and rice dishes.
 Indian communities introduced curries and samosas.

 Mbeya's cuisine is typical of inland Tanzania.
-It has satisfying, filling meals that draw heavily on the region's agricultural bounty.
+It has satisfying, filling meals that draw heavily about the region's agricultural bounty.

 Ingredients and Flavors